 Since 1969, the stroke 71% mortality rate has decreased by 71%, due in part to NIHfunded research on treatments and prevention.
-The American Cancer Society 2.9 M estimates that 2.9 million lives were saved from 1991-2017 as a result of improvements in cancer treatment, detection, and prevention, many of which were funded and driven by NIH.
+The American Cancer Society 3.5 M estimates that 3.5 million lives were saved from 1991-2019 as a result of improvements in cancer treatment, detection, and prevention, many of which were funded and driven by NIH.
 NIH research informed the 90% implementation of HIV testing and interventions leading to a more than 90% decrease in the number of U.S. children infected with HIV at birth.
-In Fiscal Year 2019, NIH 475 K funding directly and indirectly supported more than 475,000 jobs nationwide.
-NIH funded jobs, materials, \$81 B and services generated roughly \$81 billion in new economic activity in 2019.

-Sources: Impact of NIH Research, National Institutes of Health; Cancer Facts and Figures 2020, American Cancer Society; 2020 State-by-State Update.
+In Fiscal Year 2021, NIH 550 K funding directly and indirectly supported more than 550,000 jobs nationwide.
+NIH funded jobs, materials, and services generated roughly \$94 billion in new economic activity in 2021. \$94 B Sources: Impact of NIH Research, National Institutes of Health; Cancer Facts and Figures 2022, American Cancer Society; 2022 State-by-State Update.
 United for Medical Research; 2020 Alzheimer's Disease Facts and Figures.
 Alzheimer's Association; The State of U.S. Science and Engineering 2020, National Science Foundation.
 Even with recent Congressional investments in NIH, less than one percent of the federal budget goes to medical research, and NIH's purchasing power remains below what it was in 2003.
-If funding had kept up with biomedical inflation, NIH would receive billions more than it does today - money that could be spent on life-saving research projects.
+If funding had kept up with biomedical inflation, NIH would receive millions more than it does today - money that could be spent on life-saving research projects.
 Further, since NIH can only afford to fund one in five research proposals sent by scientists across the country, more progress could be made against more diseases faster if NIH had the money to invest in a greater number of projects.
 This is why we ACT for NIH.

 James Allison, Ph.D.
-Nobel Prize Winner; Professor, MD Anderson Cancer Center, University of Texas

-David Baltimore, Ph.D.
-Nobel Prize Winner; President Emeritus, California Institute of Technology

-The Honorable Eric Cantor Former House Majority Leader; Vice Chairman and Managing Director, Moelis & Company

-Ronald DePinho, M.D.
-Past President and Professor, MD Anderson Cancer Center, University of Texas

-Jennifer Doudna, Ph.D.
-Nobel Prize Winner; Professor, University of California at Berkeley
+Nobel Prize Winner; Professor, MD Anderson Cancer Center, University of Texas David Baltimore, Ph.D.
+Nobel Prize Winner; President Emeritus, California Institute of Technology The Honorable Eric Cantor Former House Majority Leader; Vice Chairman and Managing Director, Moelis & Company Ronald DePinho, M.D.
+Past President and Professor, MD Anderson Cancer Center, University of Texas Jennifer Doudna, Ph.D.
+Nobel Prize Winner; Professor, University of California at Berkeley California at Berkeley